 But regardless of your specific needs, following a series of general guidelines will increase the likelihood of finding your target candidate.

-Here are four things to keep in mind if you are planning on taking on new hires in the near future:
+Here are four things to keep in mind if you are planning on taking on new hires soon:

 1. Attitude Over Experience

 In 2010, Sir Richard Branson spoke at a marketing conference in Indianapolis to reveal some of his secrets for success.
-He said that when he started Virgin Airlines, he didn’t hire based on the experience in the field like every other airline.
+He said that he didn’t hire based on field experience like every other airline when he started Virgin Airlines.
 This was how he had hired employees in the past, only to find that the most experienced candidates were merely more knowledgeable about someone else’s ideas.

 Candidates with the right attitude, however, are few and far between.
 The majority of the candidates that apply for your opening will do so because of their experience.
 For this reason, you must make sure your company’s brand identity accurately reflects the attitude of your top employees.